avneet-virk/chat-app/README.md

 # chat-app

-created a chat app in which you can create new groups and chat
+Created a chat app in which you can create new groups and chat

-used chat engine npm for this chat app
+Used chat engine npm for this chat app